The-Captain-William/The-Captain-William/README.md

 Fortunately, I was invited to come study at Grove School of Engineering in NYC, and I was fortunate enough to be awarded the opportunity to study Data Engineering with Per Scholas.

-This marks the beginning of my journey as a programmer.
+This marks the beginning of my journey as a programmer and data engineer.
 It feels oddly familiar, coming back to my roots.
 I feel like I was meant to do this my entire life but just didn’t see it.
 I’m excited to begin learning new skills and developing the skillset I have so I can reach my vision of helping to reach as many people as possible and solving as many problems as possible, by developing the systems necessary that do just that.